 Bring your own Snacks to the Movie Theater and Stage Shows

 If you’re planning to attend the nightly stage shows(which, yes, you are) or if you’re going to the movie theater, don’t feel obligated to purchase snacks at the concession stand.
-These are not free.
+These are not free unless you’re sailing concierge.
 And you can actually bring your own snacks into the theater!
 Another fun tip about the concession stand onboard Disney Cruise ships…. you can get many of those coveted popcorn buckets onboard!
 They’re usually cheaper on a Cruise than inside the Disney Parks.
 Which is a great bonus and you do get refills for less too!
 And if you want to save even more on popcorn, you can actually bring your own Disney Parks popcorn bucket to get inexpensive refills as well!

 You can bring alcohol on a Disney Cruise